telerik/kendo-ui-core/docs/controls/navigation/treeview/how-to/scroll-to-selected-item.md

 ---
 title: Scroll to Selected Item
-page_title: Scroll to Selected Item | Kendo UI TreeView Widget
+page_title: Scroll to Selected Item | Kendo UI TreeView
 description: "Learn how to scroll the Kendo UI TreeView viewport to the selected node."
 slug: howto_scrolltoselecteditem_treeview
 ---